starchturrets/dendrite-termux-experiment/GUIDE.md

 # Setting up PostgreSQL

+At this time, postgres does not appear to support having its data directory on an external SD card because of ownership errors.
 - First, create a database cluster, and setup termux-service so it starts the postgres server automatically.

       $ pkg install postgresql